anniedotexe/anniew.xyz/README.md

 ## Wireframes

 I made a mix of low and high fidelity wireframes for the pages of my website.
-The final product looks mostly like this, but I did make some small changes.
+The final product looks mostly like this, but small changes are made along the way.

 <img alt="Wireframe" src="./img/readme/wireframe-home-desktop.png" >
 <img alt="Wireframe" src="./img/readme/wireframe-home-mobile.png" >